CDI-Type I: Modeling and Predicting State-Topology Coevolution of Complex Adaptive Networks

 Conference Proceedings

-- Jeffrey Schmidt and Hiroki Sayama, Designing and evaluating algorithms for automated discovery of adaptive network models based on Generative Network Automata, Proceedings of the Fourth IEEE Symposium on Artificial Life (IEEE ALIFE 2013), Singapore, 2013, IEEE, in press.
+- Jeffrey Schmidt and Hiroki Sayama, Designing and evaluating algorithms for automated discovery of adaptive network models based on Generative Network Automata, Proceedings of the Fourth IEEE Symposium on Artificial Life (IEEE ALIFE 2013), Singapore, 2013, IEEE, pp.27-34.
+(Won the Best Student Paper Award)

 - Hiroki Sayama, Modeling co-evolution of states and topologies of adaptive networks, Proceedings of EvoNet2012: ALIFE 13 Workshop on Evolving Networks, from Systems/Synthetic Biology to Computational Neuroscience, pp.3-6.
 Proceedings available online.